Black Breastfeeding Week 2024

 When and why did BBW start?

-Founded in 2012 by three nationally recognised breastfeeding advocates, Black Breastfeeding Week was created to highlight just what Black mothers experienced.
-It was first introduced in the USA by author Kimberly Seals Allers, the founding executive director of Black Mothers' Breastfeeding Association Kiddada Green, and nurse-midwife Anayah Sangodele-Ayoka, with the event running from August 25-31 to raise awareness of the health benefits and personal empowerment of breastfeeding in the Black community.
+Black Breastfeeding Week was established in 2013 and is observed annually from August 25 to August 31.
+It was founded by three Black women: Kimberly Seals Allers, a journalist and maternal and child health advocate; Kiddada Green, the founding director of the Black Mothers’ Breastfeeding Association; and Anayah Sangodele-Ayoka, a nurse and breastfeeding advocate, with the event running from August 25-31 to raise awareness of the health benefits and personal empowerment of breastfeeding in the Black community.

 Black Breastfeeding Week was brought over to the UK, to coincide with the US Black breastfeeding week by Doula and maternal health educator, Ruth Dennison in 2017.